RisenPhoenix47/crackmes/switching_crackme/Switching_crackme.md

 5. The total number of this value must be equal to the XOR result returned in the check_id_xor funtion.

 ## 8. Solution
 Based off the criteria listed, we can create a program that brute forces numbers that meet the password requirements.
-I chose to do this by rewriting each of the functions listed above in python and checking to see if the results match the criteria.
+I did this by rewriting each of the functions listed above in python and checking to see if the results match the criteria.
 The python script in this repo contains all of this information.
 Any number returned by this script will work as a password for the crackme challenge.